Set up AI Agent Monitoring

 3. Follow the on-screen instructions to deploy the Collector on your host.

-3. To deploy the Python agent in Kubernetes, configure the Kubernetes Downward API to expose environment variables to Kubernetes resources.
+3. If the Python agent is installed in your Kubernetes cluster, configure the Kubernetes Downward API to expose environment variables to Kubernetes resources.

 The following example shows how to update a deployment to expose environment variables by adding the agent configuration under the .spec.template.spec.containers.env section: